 Celebrate with us the opening evening of the first exhibit of original artwork inspired by a series of cutting-edge scientific discoveries.
 The showcased artworks are selected submissions from the VizbiPlus Challenge, a competition created to encourage local artists to draw inspiration from science to produce original, novel, engaging and insightful art pieces.
 During the evening you will have the opportunity to meet the artists and scientists, engage in exciting conversations about their inspirations, with a glass of bubbly in your hand and music in the background.
 The exhibit will remain open for the entire length of Vivid, so do not miss out on being part.
 And if you want to find out who the challenge winner, is join us for the award ceremony that is part of the event "VizbiPlus: Bridging science with art, design & animation"

 The evening begins with a keynote address from world-renowned biomedical animator Drew Berry, whose work has been exhibited at leading international museums (e.g., Guggenheim, MOMA, and the Royal Institution of Great Britain) and won many awards (including an Emmy and a BAFTA).
 Next, the evening features the Sydney premiere of two biomedical animations from local artists Christopher Hammang and Kate Patterson - followed by finalists in the VizbiPlus Challenge, showcasing new artwork inspired by these animations.
-Finally, if your own work bridges art and science, we want to hear from you.
-Submit an image and a short description of your work, and you could give a 30-second lightning-talk as part of the event.

 About Drew Berry